If You Try A Shampoo Bar Once and It Does Not "Work" Is It a Sign That It Is Bad For You?

 It just makes sense that a change in routine to which your body has become accustomed, whether it be diet, exercise, or a shampoo bar, often requires some adjustment period.

 Part of the magic (and sometimes frustration) of the switch to a natural shampoo bar is that it provides a uniquely personal experience.

 If you try a natural shampoo bar once and you do not like the way your hair looks or feels, give it some time.

-If one bar really is not working for you, try another one before you give up.
-It IS important to remember everyone’s hair and scalp are unique.
+I have found that your shampooing technique is often a critical factor in any successful transition.
+It is also important to remember everyone’s hair and scalp are unique.
 Each of our shampoo bar recipes is unique—so try different samples.

 A great thing about shampoo bars is that you can use them as ordinary soap bars as well.
 So if it is not the right bar for your hair, you can use it as a body or hand soap--no waste!

 Learn More Blog: "Tips Adjusting To Shampoo Bars"

 I have been using shampoo bars for over 13 years.
 My hair was always poker straight and very thin.
 It never had body, bounce, curl or shine, but now I have it all.
 I even developed my own technique for shampooing my long hair.